-- For proceedings initiated under the Lugano Convention which are still ongoing when the UK leaves the EU, the courts and authorities involved remain competent based on the Lugano Convention (see Federal Supreme Court decisions 4A_133 and 4A_135/2021, para.
+- For proceedings initiated under the Lugano Convention which are still ongoing on 1 January 2021, the courts and authorities involved remain competent based on the Lugano Convention (see Federal Supreme Court decisions 4A_133 and 4A_135/2021, para.
 4.), even if they would no longer have jurisdiction under national law.
-This results from the general principles of civil procedural law (droits acquis, prohibition of retrospective legislation and legal certainty requirement), and from art.
+This results from the general principles of international and civil procedural law1 (droits acquis, prohibition of retrospective legislation and legal certainty requirement), which have inspired art.
 63 of the Lugano Convention and art.
 197 PILA.
 For the United Kingdom, this results from the implementing legislation on Brexit (Sec.
 92 of the Civil Jurisdiction and Judgments (Amendment) (EU Exit) Regulations 2019).